Nuitka/Nuitka-website/doc/posts/nuitka-release-0617.rst

    inconsistent with and without dashes in the source code, added cleanup to auto-format that picks the one blessed.

--  Cleanup taking of runtime traces of DLLs used in preparation for using it in main code eventually, moving it to a dedicated module.
+-  Cleanup taking of run time traces of DLLs used in preparation for using it in main code eventually, moving it to a dedicated module.

 -  Avoid special names for Nuitka options in test runner, this only adds